Helllllo! I'm planning a trip to South America in May 2014 for 4 months and might work at a hostel along the way. Any suggestions or advice?

 Brazil I can't help you with.
 I was running out of cash so I had to give it a miss.

 I hope this is of use.
-Let us know if you need any more advice. over 5 years ago
+Let us know if you need any more advice. about 6 years ago

 Hello, I'm brazilian citizen. and i do all this trip you're planning.